A Few Reminders

 Adult sponsors responsible for a number of projects may send them as one packet.

 Projects received postmarked after the deadline will not be accepted.
-See the deadlines page for details.

 PAY THE REGISTRATION FEE